jnunyez/synchronization/README.md

   # ethtool -i enp81s0f2 | grep firmware
   firmware-version: 3.20 0x8000eb26 1.3146.0
   ```
-9. Assure that the GPS input is getting proper GPS data:
+9. For the case of the worker node acting as Grandmaster Clock, assure that the GPS input is getting proper GPS data:

   ```console
   # stty -F /dev/ttyACM0 raw